immersive-web/webxr-input-profiles/packages/motion-controllers/README.md

 ### Thumbstick and touchpad components
 Much of the behavior of `thumbstick` and `touchpad` components is identical, though they are often used for different interactions (e.g. thumbsticks may often be preferred for teleportation).
 These components must have either an `xAxis`, a `yAxis`, or both.
 The `values.xAxis` and `values.yAxis` are populated from the associated indices in the `Gamepad.axes` array.
 The `value.xAxis` is `-1.0` at the far left of its range of motion and `1.0` at the far right.
 The `value.yAxis` is `-1.0` at the top of its range of motion and `1.0` at the bottom.

-These components may also be clickable, and if so will have a `value.button` which is populated identically to those of `trigger`, `grip`, and `button` components.
+These components may also be clickable, and if so will have a `value.button` which is populated identically to those of `trigger`, `squeeze`, and `button` components.

 The `value.state` is set based on a combination of factors.
-If clickable, `value.state` will be populated using an identical algorithm as `trigger`, `grip`, and `button` components.
+If clickable, `value.state` will be populated using an identical algorithm as `trigger`, `squeeze`, and `button` components.
 If not clickable, or clickable and set to `default`, `values.state` will be set to `touched` if `values.xAxis` or `values.yAxis` are non-zero.

 ```js
 import { Constants } from './webxr-input-profiles.module.js';